All Episodes

 It's hilarious.

-And if people said, Hey, oh, look at Hannity, he's a coward.
+And if people said, hey, oh, look at Hannity, he's a coward.

 Because it's too deadly.

-That guy's gonna grab his eyes and that will give you time to escape.
+And that will give you time to escape.

-Remember, in in a case where somebody is that that much stronger than you, your goal isn't to win a fight, your goal is to escape with your life.
+Remember, in a case where somebody is that much stronger than you, your goal isn't to win a fight.

 And he'll ask people, do you believe in God?

-Yes, I I believe in God.
+Yes, I believe in God.

 I'm a Christian, for example.